Business Context for Requirements

 The Business Case is a high level document or argument that attempts to articulate the reasons for initiating a project.
 It is an important artifact for the requirements analyst because it will typically contain information describing business value, drivers and business and technical risks.
 It places the endeavor in the context of other functions in the business and describes the solution options at a high level.
 It is an important source for requirements and should be included as an artifact in the model.

 Drivers and Goals

-Business Drivers and Goals are often documented by high level strategic thinkers such as business or enterprise architects.
-Drivers define resources, processes or constraints that are vital to the operation of the organization and Goals describe the position that the organization is wanting to attain.
+Business Drivers and Goals are often documented by high level strategic thinkers, such as business or enterprise architects.
+Drivers define resources, processes or constraints that are vital to the operation of the organization, and Goals describe the position that the organization wants to attain.
 They are typically enterprise level concerns and so should be modeled above the level of individual projects.
-They often exist in high level documentation and even when they aren't clearly articulated at the organization level an analyst can mine them from previous project documentation such as a Vision document and model them in an enterprise package above the project packages in the repository.
+They often exist in high level documentation, and even when they aren't clearly articulated at the organization level, an analyst can mine them from previous project documentation such as a Vision document, and model them in an enterprise Package above the project Packages in the repository.

 Vision and Concept of Operation

 While the Business Case describes the business reason for initiating the project the Vision typically elaborates the opportunity or problem in more detail describing the business context, the market position, key stakeholders and requirements, solution choices and constraints.
 The vision is more often than not created prior to the team being assembled and can be a great source of requirements information.
 The required system functionality is often expressed using Features.

 Enterprise Architect has a wide range of tools and element types that can be used to model the contents of the Vision Document including Users, Stakeholders, architecturally significant Use Cases and Requirements, Constraints and Deployment Environments.